brnodes-dev/aeon-vaults/README.md

 1. Locate the **"New Savings Goal"** panel on the left side.
 2. **Select Asset:** Choose between **USDC** or **EURC** as your savings currency.
 3. **Vault Name:** Give your vault a personal name (e.g., *"New Car"*, *"Holiday Fund"*).
-   > Note: This name is stored locally on your device.
+   > Note: This name is stored on Firebase.
 4. **Initial Deposit:** Enter the amount you want to lock immediately.
 5. **Unlock Date:** Select the date when you want the funds to become available.
    > ⚠️ You cannot withdraw funds for free before this date.